laraalegre/SoFiA/README.md

 versions of all packages are installed and properly set up such that they can be found by Python and the GCC.
-On some systems it may be necessary to explicitly install the GNU C++ compiler (g++, should normally be part of the GCC) as well as the development packages (dev) of Qt and the GNU Scientific Library.
+On some systems it may be necessary to explicitly install the GNU C++ compiler (g++, should normally be part of the GCC) as well as the development packages (dev) of Qt.
 Please also see the trouble shooting page on the SoFiA wiki for more information on a few commonly encountered problems:

 * https://github.com/SoFiA-Admin/SoFiA/wiki/SoFiA-Troubleshooting